Results of network operations in the Netherlands and Germany

-ACM will publish the 2020 rate decision in May 2019.
-This rate decision assumes an updated rate structure, on which ACM made a final decision in December 2018.
+ACM will publish the 2020 tariff decision in May 2019.
+This tariff decision assumes an updated rate structure, on which ACM made a final decision in December 2018.
 This new rate structure stems from European rules aimed at bringing rate calculations in Europe more in line with each other and making them more transparent.
 A sector-wide agreement on this was signed between ACM, GTS and market parties at the end of last year.

 Dutch Progress on the Energy Transition Act

 The Dutch Progress on the Energy Transition Act was passed on 1 July 2018, with a large number of legislative articles taking effect from 1 January 2019.
 Certain articles are also subject to transitional provisions until 1 January 2020.
 The new legislation means some important changes for GTS: